bretheskevin/boilerplate-rails-next/README.md

       use `docker compose`, or add an alias in your `.bash_aliases` file.
 - [Yarn](https://classic.yarnpkg.com/en/docs/install)

+If you're on macOS, [Orbstack](https://docs.orbstack.dev/) is a good alternative to Docker Compose, as it offers better performance and lower resource consumption compared to Docker Desktop.

 ## Get started

 Rename the `.env.example` file to `.env` and fill it with your own values